-Relatively hyperbolic groups have been defined in many ways by various people.
+The notion of relatively hyperbolic groups was proposed by Gromov and initially developed by Farb and Bowditch \cites{Gro87, Farb, Bowditch}.
 We refer the reader to see the article \cite{Hruska} by Hruska for various equivalent definitions of relatively hyperbolic groups.
 In this article, we take the definition of relatively hyperbolic groups given by Groves and Manning \cite{GM2008}.
-Let $G$ be a finitely generated group with a finite generating set $S$.
-Equip $G$ with word metric, say $d_G,$ with respect to $S$.
-Let $\{H_1, H_2,..., H_n\}$ be a finite collection of infinite index finitely generated subgroups of $G$.
-Let $X$ be the Cayley graph of $G$ with respect to $S$ and $\mathcal{H}_G$ be the collection of all left cosets of $H_1, H_2,..., H_n$.
-For a set $H\in \mathcal{H}_G$, the combinatorial horoball $H^h$ is analogous to a horoball in the hyperbolic space $\mathbb H^n$.
-The group $G$ is said to be $\delta$-hyperbolic relative to $\mathcal{H}_G$ if the space $X^h$ obtained by attaching combinatorial horoballs $H^h$ to each $H\in \mathcal{H}_G$ is a $\delta$-hyperbolic metric space.
-The Gromov boundary $\partial X^h$ of $X^h$ is studied by Bowditch \cite{Bowditch}, hence we call $\partial X^h$ to be the Bowditch boundary of $G$ and is often denoted as $\partial G^h$.
-For a relatively hyperbolic group $(G,\mathcal{H}_G)$, the limit points of a set $H\in\mathcal{H}_G$ is a singleton set in $\partial G^h$.
-A point $a \in \partial G^h$ is said to be a parabolic endpoint if there exists $H_{a}\in \mathcal{H}_G$ such that the limit point of $H_{a}$ is $a$.
+Let $G$ be a finitely generated group, and let $\{H_1, H_2, \dots, H_n\}$ be a finite collection of finitely generated, infinite subgroups of infinite index in $G$.
+Choose a finite generating set $S$ of $G$ such that, for each $i=1,\dots,n$, the intersection $H_i \cap S$ generates $H_i$.
+Let $X$ be the Cayley graph of $G$ with respect to $S$ and $\mathcal{H}_G$ be the collection of all left cosets of $H_1, H_2,\dots, H_n$.
+For each coset $H\in \mathcal{H}_G$, the combinatorial horoball $H^h$ (defined in \cite{GM2008}) is analogous to a horoball in the hyperbolic space $\mathbb{H}^n$.
+We say $(G,\mathcal{H}_G)$ is a $\delta$-relatively hyperbolic group, or that $G$ is $\delta$-hyperbolic relative to the collection $\mathcal{H}_G$, if the space $X^h$ obtained by attaching combinatorial horoballs $H^h$ to each $H\in \mathcal{H}_G$ is a $\delta$-hyperbolic metric space.
+The pair $(G,\mathcal{H}_G)$ is called a relatively hyperbolic group if it is $\delta$-relatively hyperbolic for some $\delta\geq 0$.
+The Gromov boundary $\partial X^h$ of $X^h$ was studied by Bowditch \cite{Bowditch}, and called the Bowditch boundary of the relatively hyperbolic group $(G, \mathcal{H}_G)$.
+Observe that in our definition of a relatively hyperbolic group $(G,\mathcal{H}_G)$, each subgroup in $\{H_1,\ldots,H_n\}$ is assumed to have infinite index in $G$.
+Consequently, the Bowditch boundary has at least three points, and thus the group is non-elementary in the sense of our definition.
+The set of limit points of a set $H\in\mathcal{H}_G$ in $\partial X^h$ is a singleton (follows from Lemma 5.6, Lemma 3.11 of \cite{GM2008}).
+A point $p \in \partial X^h$ is said to be a parabolic endpoint if there exists $H_{p}\in \mathcal{H}_G$ such that the limit point of $H_{p}$ is $p$.